-Being active on a daily basis with engaging your network is the first start to make the most of your valuable connections and their knowledge of business.
-To help you start using your network we are giving you the following tips.
+Working daily with your network on LinkedIn is the first start to make the most of your valuable connections and their knowledge of business.
+To help you use your network, we'll give you the following tips.

-Sales is not the goal; that is the result of a set of conversations over time.
-The main objective is to get in touch and start conversations.
+Selling is not the goal; A deal is the result of a series of conversations and actions over time.
+The main goal is to make contact and start sincere conversations.
 By making a new contact every day, after the first month 30 new people know about you and your work.
 Should one of these people become interested in your work or your product or service, you can create 12 new opportunities within a year.
 One Geïnteresserde every month.
 That would be a nice result.

-To start the conversation we would like to ask you to have a look at the people who showed already interest to your personal profile.
-Please start with selecting two contacts who are not yet connected to you and invite them to link.
+To start the conversation, we would like to ask you to view the profiles of people who already showed interest in your personal profile.
+Start by selecting two contacts that are not yet connected to you and invite them to link.
 After the acceptance you send them a personal thank you for the addition to the network and start such a conversation.

-2. Visit “who viewed your profile“Select two 2nd line contacts
+2. Visit "Who viewed your profile/Wie views"and select second contacts

-3. Visit their profile by clicking on the person’s photo
+3. Visit the profiles by clicking on the name or photo

 7. Click Send

-- Has the company been in the news recently?
+- Has the organization just been in the news?

 - Keep it short